High Blood Pressure and How It Harms Your Health

 Schedule regular check-ups to review your levels and medication needs.
 This ensures your blood pressure stays tightly controlled, protecting your health and future.

 Left unchecked, high blood pressure causes devastating complications.
-But with lifestyle changes and medical support, you can effectively reduce risks and avoid damage.
+But with lifestyle changes, appropriate supplementation, home monitoring, and medical support, you can effectively reduce risks and avoid damage.
 Take charge of your heart health by getting your blood pressure under control today.